 After a year of medical internship at Beth Israel Medical Center in New York City, NY, he completed his ophthalmology residency at Boston University in 2003.
 He co-authored a textbook titled Ophthalmic Office Procedures during his residency.
 He stayed on at Boston University and performed a fellowship in Vitreoretinal Diseases and Surgery, which he completed in 2005.
 Prior to joining Concord Eye Care and simultaneous with his retinal fellowship, he also was an Instructor in Ophthalmology at the Boston VA Medical Center.

-He is a board certified ophthalmologist and a specialist in the medical and surgical treatment of a wide variety of retinal disorders, with a particular emphasis on diabetic related eye diseases, retinal detachments, and macular degeneration.
-He is currently a member of the NH Society of Eye Physicians and Surgeons and the American Academy of Ophthalmology.
+He is a board certified ophthalmologist and a specialist in the medical and surgical treatment of a wide variety of retinal disorders, with an emphasis on medical and surgical treatment of diabetic eye disease, macular pucker, macular hole, and retinal detachment surgery, and macular degeneration.
+He is currently the treasurer of the NH Society of Eye Physicians and Surgeons and the President of Concord Eye Center.
+He is a fellow of the American Academy of Ophthalmology.
 He is on staff at Concord Hospital.

 He currently resides in Concord with his wife Ashlyn and their two children Tessa and Davis.